Deltares/HYDROLIB-core/docs/guides/poetry.md

 (base) PS C:\checkouts\HYDROLIB-core_git> poetry shell (base) PS C:\checkouts\HYDROLIB-core_git> code
 ```

-!!! note
-    If you use `conda`, do not combine conda virtual environments with the poetry virtual environment.
-    In other words, run the `poetry install` command from the `base` conda environment.

 ## Frequently asked questions
 - How to fix "File ... does not exist" errors during `poetry install` as in the example below?